RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Quick Start Installation Guide.rst

   /opt/rocm/opencl/bin/x86_64/clinfo

-Note: Add the ROCm binaries in your PATH for easy implementation of the ROCm programs.
+**Note**: Add the ROCm binaries in your PATH for easy implementation of the ROCm programs.

 ::